KASU

-KASU (91.9 FM) is a non-commercial public radio station broadcasting a news-talk-music format.
-Licensed to Jonesboro, Arkansas, United States, it serves northeast Arkansas, southeast Missouri and West Tennessee with its analog signal.
-The station has been licensed to Arkansas State University since 1957.
+KASU (91.9 FM) is a non-commercial public radio station licensed to Arkansas State University in Jonesboro, Arkansas, United States.
+Established in 1957, the station serves parts of northeastern Arkansas, southeastern Missouri and western Tennessee.

 On March 28, 2020, an EF3 tornado directly struck Jonesboro destroying the transmitter site for the station.

 Emergency Alert System

 KASU is the primary source of messages distributed through the Emergency Alert System in northeast Arkansas.
 KAIT relays KASU’s signal for tests and KJNB-LD relays KASU’s signal for actual emergencies.